powerdrillai/powerdrill-mcp/README.md

 - List datasets: `What datasets are available in my Powerdrill account?`
 - Get dataset overview: `Tell me more about this dataset: {dataset_id}`
+- Create a job: `Analyze dataset {dataset_id} with this question: "How has the trend changed over time?"`

 ## Available Tools